Hamstring injury rules Rohit Sharma out of SA Test series; Priyank Panchal named replacement | Sports-Games

 - India

-India's Test vice-captain Rohit Sharma was on Monday ruled out of the entire three-Test series against South Africa as his old left-hamstring injury resurfaced during the team's net session in Mumbai where he also took a hit on his hand.
+India's Test vice-captain Rohit Sharma was on Monday ruled out of the entire three-match Test series against South Africa as his old left-hamstring injury resurfaced during the team's net session in Mumbai where he also took a hit on his hand.

 India A captain Priyank Panchal will be Rohit's replacement opener in the Test series.